 WiFi Tips

-To start, you need your router's IP address (usually `192.168.1.1` or `192.168.0.1`), your admin username and password (on the sticker on the router) and your new WiFi password ready.
+Before you start, grab three things: your router's IP address (usually `192.168.1.1` or `192.168.0.1`), the admin username and password (printed on the sticker on your router) and the new WiFi password you want to use.

 Step 1 - Log In to Your Router